brianmd/geo/README.md

 Using sinatra rather than rails as this is a small, self-contained project.
 Rails has a good transpiling framework -- not sure how to do the jsx transpiling in sinatra, so in retrospect perhaps not a good choice.
-Via babel, am able to do the transpiling in the browser, which is good enough for development.
+Via jsxtransformer, am able to do the transpiling in the browser, which is good enough for development.

 The example file does not have the same columns as the coding challenge description,